 Corporate Image Software – The Lotus Notes Addon Company

-After being laid off by NCS in 1994, the year my son was born, my search for full-time work generated two opportunities, one with a telecommunications consulting company and the other a chance to try again to build a company that would take advantage of the developing opportunities in Lotus Notes addons.
-I met the founder of Corporate Image Software at a local meeting in the Boston area, and found reason to talk about how I could help market and sell an addon for Lotus Notes that allowed incorporation of graphics into Lotus Notes applications.
+After being laid off by NCS in 1994, the year my son was born, my search for full-time work generated two opportunities, one with a telecommunications consulting company and the other a chance to try again to build a company, Corporate Image Software, that would take advantage of the developing opportunities in Lotus Notes addons.
+I met the founder of the startup at a local meeting in the Boston area, and found reason to talk about how I could help market and sell an addon for Lotus Notes that allowed incorporation of graphics into Lotus Notes applications.
 I decided to give this a try and though we were able to develop an application and its package, as well as build sales to about $3,000 per month, after five months it was not enough to convince me that we had a potential successful business, so I came to an agreement with the founder and left.
-That’s when I began consulting until I moved to Southwestern Virginia to begin a new relationship.
+That’s when I began consulting until I moved to Southwest Virginia to begin a new relationship.

 Starting a Program Development Career

 Some of the following was already covered in Thoughts About My Academic Experience which at Virginia Tech and the University of North Carolina at Chapel Hill, was all about my academic career mostly in research program development.
 Here I am going to provide more details about my career path while at these institutions.